MikeProgrammeur/MikeProgrammeur/README.md

 - 👋 Hi, I’m @MikeProgrammeur
-- 👀 I’m intersted in training my coding skills
+- 👀 I’m training my coding skills
-- 🌱 I’m currently learning at Telecom Sudparis
+- 🌱 I’m currently studying at Telecom Sudparis
-- 🎓 In order to be a programmer.

 <!---
 MikeProgrammeur/MikeProgrammeur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.